 Do you want to create more fullness to the top of the breast?

 If so you should consider choosing round breast implants due to their shape.

 The difference in rotation

 In general, teardrop implants will rotate less often than round implants.
 The tear-drop shape of the implant provides more stability than a round implant.
 However, even with this increased stability, some degree of rotation is still possible.
 The chances of rotation are highest during the first few months after implantation, as the body is still adjusting to the new presence of the implant.
 After the initial adjustment period, the risk of rotation decreases significantly.
-In most cases, teardrop implants will remain in place for the duration of treatment without any need for intervention.
+In most cases, teardrop implants will remain in place for the duration of the treatment without any need for intervention.

 Pros and cons summary

 Before choosing an implant you should ask your plastic surgeon to thoroughly review your medical history and explain the risks and benefits of the breast augmentation procedure to you.
-He or she should also make sure that you are healthy before the procedure, as a breast augmentation can cause problems.
+He or she should also make sure that you are healthy before the procedure, as breast augmentation can cause problems.
 The plastic surgeon will also assess your goals and discuss the procedure with you during your initial consultation.